Weakly Supervised Learning of Multi-Object 3D Scene Decompositions Using Deep Shape Priors: Related Work

-\boldparagraph{Supervised learning for object instance segmentation, pose and shape estimation.} Loosely related to our approach are supervised deep learning methods that segment object instances~\cite{hou2019_3dsis,Prabhudesai2020_3DQNets}, estimate their poses~\cite{xiang2017posecnn} or recover their 3D shape~\cite{gkioxari2019_meshrcnn,Kniaz2020_Image}.
+\boldparagraph{Supervised learning for object instance segmentation, pose and shape estimation.} Loosely related are supervised methods that segment object instances~\cite{ren2015_fasterrcnn, redmon2016_yolo, hou2019_3dsis}, estimate their poses~\cite{xiang2017posecnn} or recover their 3D shape~\cite{gkioxari2019_meshrcnn,Kniaz2020_Image}.
 In Mesh R-CNN~\cite{gkioxari2019_meshrcnn}, objects are detected in bounding boxes and a 3D mesh is predicted for each object.
 The method is trained supervised on images with annotated object shape ground truth.
+In contrast to all of them, our method is trained without ground-truth annotations of object pose, segmentation masks, or appearance which our model learns with only weak supervision.